FTChinese/NEXT/README.md

 We have a new MBA GYM section in our FT Academy channel, alongside our News Quiz, Explainer and Global MBA Ranking.
 You can use your spare time to learn important concepts in finance, management and business.

 ### [New Startup Channel](http://next.ftchinese.com/index.php/ft/channel/startup.html)
-The new startup channel focus on technology entrepreneurship, bring the latest technology trends and best practice to Chinese entrepreneurs.
+The new startup channel focus on technology entrepreneurship, innovation and investment.
+We aim to bring the latest technology trends and best practice to Chinese entrepreneurs, innovators and investors.

 ### [China Economy Dashboard](https://ig.ft.com/sites/numbers/economies/china)